salmanthecoder/my-data-visual/README.md

 npm install - To install all the dependencies

+npm run build
+Run npm build because express server is serving data from dist folder

 npm run start
 Runs the app in the development mode.

 npm run test
 Launches the test runner in the interactive watch mode.

-npm run build
-Builds the app for production to the build folder.

 # MyDataVisual